SystemsApproach/ops/arch.rst

 There are, in practice, many opportunities for interactions among the four components, and in some cases, there are overlapping concerns that lead to considerable debate.
+This is what makes operationalizing a cloud a thorny problem.
 For example, it's difficult to draw a crisp line between where resource provisioning ends and lifecycle management begins.
 One could view provisioning as "Step 0" of lifecycle management.
 As an other example, the runtime control and monitoring subsystems are often combined in a single user interface, giving operators a way to both read (monitor) and write (control) various parameters of a running system.
 Connecting those two subsystems is how we build closed loop control.

-A third example is even more nebulous.
+A third example is even more ambiguous.
 Lifecycle management usually takes responsibility for *configuring* each component, while runtime control takes responsibility for *controlling* each component.
 Where you draw the line between configuration and control is somewhat arbitrary.
 Do configuration changes only happen when you first boot a component, or can you change the configuration of a running system, and if you do, how does that differ from changing a control parameter?
 The difference is usually related to frequency-of-change (which is in turn related to how disruptive to existing traffic/workload the change is), but at the end of the day, it doesn't matter what you call it, as long as the mechanisms you use meet all of your requirements.

 Of course, an operational system doesn't tolerate such ambiguities very well.
 Each aspect of management has to be supported in a